AitoDotAI/aito-python-tools/docs/source/index.rst

 Aito Python SDK is an useful library for Aito_ users containing.

-The SDK also provides the :doc:`Aito Command Line Interface <cli/cli>`.
+The SDK also provides the :doc:`Aito Command Line Interface <cli>`.

 Quick Installation
 ------------------

 To install with pip, run: ``pip install aitoai``

-For more installation option, please check :doc:`generic/install`
+For more installation option, please check :doc:`install`

 Basic Usage
 -----------